kubeflow/kubeflow/user_guide.md

 ### Bringing up a Notebook

 Once you've deployed JupyterHub, a load balancer service is created.
-You can check its existence using the kubectl commandline.
+You can check its existence using the kubectl command line.

 ```commandline
 kubectl get svc